The coronavirus BF.7 variant is of sublineage BA.5 and its full name is Omicron BA.126.96.36.199.

 China is facing an attack of the Covid-19 BF.7 variant and experts say in this wave more than 60% population gets infected and the threat of more than 2 million people is estimated.

 Bf.7 variant came to India a few months back with BA.5 and BA.2.75 but the infection is not severe as it does in China.

 Expert says India will not face the crisis China faces now due to the development of herd immunity in most of the population against Coronavirus BF.7 Variant affect the same as previous variant like delta, BA.5, and gamma but the difference is that the speed of transmission, incubation period.

 China has worked on a zero COVID policy since the Pandemic vanished and this prevented the development of herd immunity in the Chinese population so the coronavirus BF.7 variant that not causing any serious infection in countries like India has caused havoc in China.

 According to the Times of India, four cases were found in India in Gujarati and Odisha on sample testing on September 30.

-Indian medical council released new guidelines for protection against covid 19 bf.7 variant and the health minister chaired a meeting and requested people to follow covid appropriate behavior, a bear mask, maintain social distancing, avoid going to crowded places and Use sanitizer to prevent coronavirus bf.7 infection.
+Indian Medical Council released new guidelines for protection against the COVID-19 bf.7 variant and the health minister chaired a meeting and requested people to follow covid appropriate behavior, a bear mask, maintain social distancing, avoid going to crowded places, and Use sanitizer to prevent coronavirus bf.7 infection.